My research is in geometry and dynamical systems, particularly looking at how dynamics can be used to solve geometric problems. My interests include:

 Preprints and Publications

 We study the geodesic flow on flat surfaces which have large-angle, cone point singularities.
 Translation surfaces are in this class.
-Using machinery developed by Climenhaga and Thompson, we develop thermodynamic formalism for these flows, prove that there are unique equilibrium states, and prove an equidistribution result for closed geodesics.
+Using machinery developed by Climenhaga and Thompson, we develop thermodynamic formalism for these flows, prove that there are unique equilibrium states with the K-property, and prove an equidistribution result for closed geodesics.

 We prove entropy rigidity for finite volume strictly convex projective geometries (Hilbert geometries) that admit a hyperbolic structure.
 This uses the barycenter method of Besson, Courtois, and Gallot.
 This paper extends our earlier paper with Adeboye to the finite volume but non-compact setting and the main new work is to show that the natural map is proper, for which we follow ideas from Boland, Connell and Souto.
 A corollary is a uniform lower bound for the Hilbert volume of these objects.